Upcoming Educational Events

 Date/Time: Thursday, March 12, 2015 - 9:15am Place: Wareham Elks Lodge

 Every new year comes with its own challenges for successful maintenance of healthy and attractive landscapes.
 Join UMass Extension Educators at the UMass Cranberry Research Station in East Wareham for a day of learning about the latest research-based information to help you kick off a successful landscape management season.

 This session will help participants develop and implement an invasive plant management program.
 Management tips and strategies will be discussed including herbicide selection and timing, non-chemical strategies and ways to avoid common program pitfalls.
-This workshop is Part B of the 2014 Invasive Plant Certification Program.
+This workshop is Session B of the Invasive Plant Certification Program.

 Correct weed identification is an important first step in the development of an effective weed management program.

 Date/Time: Thursday, June 4, 2015 - 8:30am Place: Doubletree Hotel

 Best management practices are key to establishing and maintaining turf that can withstand pressure from damaging pests.

 Date/Time: Thursday, June 11, 2015 - 8:30am Place: Hadley Farms Meeting House